Generic name: aminolevulinic acid (oral route)

 The presence of other medical problems may affect the use of this diagnostic test.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Porphyria, acute or chronic—Should not be used in patients with these conditions.

 - Liver disease—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

 A doctor or other trained health professional will give you this medicine in a hospital.
-This medicine is given by mouth before surgery.
+It is given by mouth before surgery.

 It is very important that your doctor check your progress closely while you are receiving this medicine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to receive it.

-Avoid exposure to sunlight or room lights for 24 hours after surgery.
+This medicine may cause photosensitivity (increased sensitivity to sunlight).
+Avoid exposure to sunlight or room lights for 48 hours after surgery.